 I’m sorry for appointing Mandelson and believing his Epstein lies, Starmer says

-Sir Keir Starmer has said he is sorry for believing Peter Mandelson’s “lies” and appointing him Britain’s ambassador to the US, as he tries to weather the crisis that has threatened to end his premiership.
+Sir Keir Starmer has said he is sorry for believing Peter Mandelson’s “lies” and for appointing him to the role of Britain’s ambassador to the US, as he tries to weather the crisis that has threatened to end his premiership.

-In an attempt at damage control, after he admitted during PMQs that he knew Peter Mandelson had a relationship with Epstein, he said: "None of us knew the depths and the darkness of that relationship."
+In an attempt at damage control, after he admitted during PMQs that he knew Lord Mandelson had had a relationship with Epstein, he said: “None of us knew the depths and the darkness of that relationship.”

 But speculation over Sir Keir’s future – and that of his chief of staff Morgan McSweeney – continues, and some Labour MPs have openly called on the prime minister to sack his right-hand man.

+Baroness Harman told Sky News: “I think it is so serious for Keir Starmer.
+I don’t think it’s inevitable that it will bring him down.

+“But it will bring him down, unless he takes the action that is really necessary for him to take, and that’s this: firstly, he’s got to stop blaming Mandelson, and saying ‘He lied to me.’
+Because actually, he should never have been considering him in the first place.”

-Sir Keir said he shared the “anger and frustration” of colleagues about the saga, but vowed to continue as prime minister while doubling down on his support for Mr McSweeney, who has been blamed by many Labour MPs for pushing for the appointment of his ally, Lord Mandelson, and bringing him back into the heart of Labour government.
+Sir Keir said he shared the “anger and frustration” of his colleagues about the saga, but vowed to continue as prime minister while doubling down on his support for Mr McSweeney, who has been blamed by many Labour MPs for pushing for the appointment of his ally Lord Mandelson, and for bringing him back into the heart of a Labour government.

-He is facing calls from within Labour ranks for a “total overhaul of personnel” in Downing Street and to admit he made a “catastrophic error of political and moral judgment”, while opposition parties have called for a no-confidence vote in the prime minister.
+Sir Keir is facing calls from within Labour ranks to implement a “total overhaul of personnel” in Downing Street, and to admit he made a “catastrophic error of political and moral judgement”, while opposition parties have called for a vote of no confidence in the prime minister.

-Earlier, Paula Barker, Labour deputy chair of the Standards Committee and Privileges Committee, criticised Sir Keir's “questionable” judgment over the saga, adding: “When your chief of staff becomes the story, then often it's time for them to go.”
+Earlier, Paula Barker, Labour vice-chair of both the standards committee and the privileges committee, criticised Sir Keir’s “questionable” judgement over the saga, adding: “When your chief of staff becomes the story, then often it’s time for them to go.”

 Another Labour MP, speaking anonymously, said getting rid of Mr McSweeney would be like cutting off the “head of the hydra” and that “root and branch” change in government was needed instead.